 Below are some of the most frequently asked questions regarding the Atlanta Pride Festival.
 Take a look and see if your question is answered below.

-The Atlanta Pride Festival is always held the weekend prior to National Coming Out Day in October.
-This typically coincides with the second weekend of that month.
-In 2022 the dates are set for October 7-9, pending permit approvals.
+The Atlanta Pride Festival is always held the second full weekend in October.
+This usually coincides with the weekend prior to National Coming Out Day.
+In 2023 the dates are set for October 14-15, pending permit approvals.

 Bringing beverages, coolers or food onto the festival grounds is discouraged.
 The money generated by our on-site beverage booths goes toward keeping the Atlanta Pride Festival FREE for all attendees.
 Food and beverages (alcoholic and non-alcoholic) sold within the festival grounds support the operating costs of the event.
 Glass bottles are prohibited on the festival grounds.
 Individuals may not bring in food or beverages for distribution.
 Outside alcohol in quantities deemed greater than that for personal consumption will be viewed as "intent to distribute" and confiscated.